 The scores of the three evaluators will be agreed on by the three experts involved.
-The sum of the three agreed scores will equal the final score for each full proposal.
+The final score for each full proposal will be set at the full panel of rapporteurs for all proposals.
 Any proposal receiving a mean score below 3 for one of the main criteria and/or a final score below 10 will not be selected for funding (thresholds 3/5 and 10/15).
 Evaluation by the IRP will result in a ranking list according to the final scores and an evaluation report for each eligible full proposal.